 When children are active participants in their learning, what they learn becomes more relevant.
 Making learning relevant to the world around us is vital, as is providing a context-driven course of study.
 Context-driven lessons and activities allow students to recall and utilize what they know already, and apply that prior knowledge to new experiences.
 Thus, the learning and practice of basic, fundamental skills become part of the process, not the goal itself.
 As children and teens mature, they work toward the goal of being confident, participatory, socially responsible, and independent life-long learners.

 We also believe that we truly learn about ourselves when faced with conflict.
-Conflict and struggle, both external and internal, are not experiences to be avoided (unless, of course, the conflict is a matter of physical or psychological safety, or is harming one’s emotional health), but rather embraced.
+Conflict and struggle, both external and internal, are not experiences to be avoided, but rather embraced.
 Moving forward is a “two steps forward, one step back” process.
 If we are constantly moving forward at a steady pace, without slips, setbacks, and disappointments, it is unlikely that any true learning and growth has occurred.
 Students should be encouraged to search for the lesson when faced with conflict; to communicate effectively through the conflict; to reflect upon their place in the conflict; and to absorb the opportunity that now exists for growth.
 Each time an obstacle is successfully overcome, the learner grows internally stronger, more flexible in thinking and ability, and more adept to face both positive and negative experiences in the real world with humility, confidence, optimism, and integrity.
 Granted, the teenage experience is not an easy one.
 That is why space and understanding need to be provided, rather than a default punitive model (as found in many schools), as teens encounter conflicts with others and face internal struggles.